Written by Ansley Fender, Founder & CEO of Grantcycle

 What types of grant funding are available?

-There are four main types of grants:
+There are four main types of grant programs:

 Formula grants are a type of federal grant that is awarded based on a formula set by law.
 An example of a formula grant is funding for highway construction that the federal government awards to states or provinces based on road age and usage.